 As Yun states, “The two existential threats [to humanity] are global warming and nuclear weapons.
 Plenty of newer donors are paying attention to the former; few to the latter.”
 Maybe the silver lining of this current crisis will be mobilizing more donors to get involved and engage: we can’t afford not to.

-Madam Stephanie Fuerstner Gillis leads the Impact-Driven Philanthropy Initiative at the Raikes Foundation and is Chief Strategy Officer at Giving Compass.
+Stephanie Fuerstner Gillis leads the Impact-Driven Philanthropy Initiative at the Raikes Foundation and is Interim CEO at Giving Compass.

 Learning and benchmarking are key steps towards becoming an impact giver.
 If you are interested in giving with impact on Impact Philanthropy take a look at these selections from Giving Compass.